aorlanes/the-veras/README.md

 # The Veras Website
 Public details for the private client- and server-side repositories for https://the-veras.web.app/

 The client-side repository was templated off of my other public repo [Reusable Site Template](https://github.com/aorlanes/Reusable-Site-Template).
-These projects were used to create the client- and server- side repositories for my wedding/engagement [website](https://the-veras.web.app).
-This project consists of a multi-page dynamic website that communicates to a server for read and write operations.
-The server-side project is in a separate repository.
-Both client- and server-side repositories are private.
+This project consists of client- and server- side repositories to create my wedding/engagement [website](https://the-veras.web.app).
+This is a multi-page dynamic website that communicates to a server for read and write operations (RESTful + CRUD).
+Both client- and server-side are separate repositories and are private.
 If you would like to see those repos, please contact me directly.

 ## Architecture